praveeenbadimala/flow_unsupervised/README.md

 # Optical Flow network using RL and TVL1 energy function
 # RL Approach for training flownet based network

-Author: Praveen Badimala Supervisor: Christian Bailer
+Author: Praveen Badimala
+Research inputs: Christian Bailer

 We use FlowNets architecture as base network architecture FlowNet is provided by Dosovitskiy et al.